 Whitbread's shares were split on a 42:47 basis on 8 January 2007.
 So if you had owned 47 shares the day before before the split, the next day you'd have owned 42 shares.
 This wouldn't directly have changed the overall worth of your Whitbread shares – just the quantity.
 However, indirectly, the new 11.9% higher share price could have impacted the market appetite for Whitbread shares which in turn could have impacted Whitbread's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (LSE average) beta is 1, while Whitbread's is 0.8331.
-This would suggest that Whitbread's shares are less volatile than average (for this exchange).
+The market (LSE average) beta is 1, while Whitbread's is 1.2233.
+This would suggest that Whitbread's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 To put Whitbread's beta into context you can compare it against those of similar companies.